 For any fair and independent observer, it would simply be impossible to find any logic in the course of action the liquidator took in this litigation, himself being a QC.

-UBS has an order for possession against us, successfully challenged in the Privy Council of the UK, the total value with all eventual legal expenses being about $1.0 M. We moved an action against UBS for $6.0 M. The house value, according to two (2) independent appraisals is $3.7 M in December 2017 and continues to grow.
+UBS has an order for possession against us, successfully challenged be us received this favorable judgment in the Privy Council of the UK, the total value with all eventual legal expenses being about $1.0 M. We moved an action against UBS for $6.0 M. The house value, according to two (2) independent appraisals is $3.7 M in December 2017 and continues to grow.

 The question is, why would they take possession of our house–which is clearly restricted by the judge– only to make improvements while throwing us onto the street with six children?
 We were left without suitable accommodation, no rights to be engaged in any gainful activity without licensing, and without any capital–not just to trade, but to make any sort of a daily living.